oleg-cherednik/gson-utils/README.md

 # gson-utils
 > [Gson](https://github.com/google/gson) usability utilities.
 It's designed to
-> add additional features like easy and centralized configuration, builder or static method set.
+> add additional features like easy and centralized configuration, builder or
+> static method set.
+Artifact does not include direct `Gson` dependencies.
+It is
+> up to you to add them into your project.

 ## Features
 *   Encapsulate all checked exceptions from Gson with custom runtime exception;